Flag of Puerto Rico: Light blue

 In early 2000s, a selected group of Puerto Rican historians gathered at the Ateneo Puertorriqueño (Puerto Rican Athenaeum), one of the island’s principal cultural institutions, proclaimed light blue, most commonly known as sky blue (Spanish: azul celeste), as the original shade of blue adopted by members of the Revolutionary Committee of Puerto Rico in 1895, citing as evidence contemporaneous but secondary oral sources identifying light blue as the original color shade, which their sources claim was the same shade used on the Lares flag, the revolutionary flag many of said same members rallied around during the Grito de Lares (Cry of Lares) revolt in 1868.

 However, the only authenticated original color shade used on the Lares flag is a dark blue.
 The dark blue flag of the revolt, which is exhibited at the Museum of the Army in Toledo, Spain, is mentioned in Historia de la insurrección de Lares (History of the Lares insurrection), a written primary source from 1872 by José Pérez Moris.
 The originality of the light blue flag of the revolt, which is exhibited at the Museum of History, Anthropology and Art of the University of Puerto Rico, is in dispute, as there is no written primary source to authenticate it, with most historians recognizing it as a forgery, possibly made by the Nationalist Party of Puerto Rico in the 1930s based on contemporaneous but secondary oral sources.

+Despite the debate, the independence movement of Puerto Rico has adopted light blue as the color of the flag, after it was first introduced by Jorge Bird Fernández in 1967.
+Bird Fernández, a Puerto Rican elected president of the International Clubs Lions, as part of the annual assembly that was held in São Paulo, carried a flag of Puerto Rico featuring light blue to distinguish the Puerto Rican from that of the United States.
+Subsequently, the independence movement in Puerto Rico, starting with the organization Ejército Popular Boricua, adopted light blue as their representative color.